Gallahad072/Ethical-Hacks/README.md

 `pip install python-nmap`

-I'm using python 3.9.8
+I am using python 3.9.8

 ## Functions

-`listen(name=None, ip=None)`
+`listen(device)`

 > This is the main function.
 >
-> Listens whether a device is or isn't on the network and announces it.
+> Listens whether a device is or is not on the network and announces it.
 >
-> If a Name and IP aren't passed in it will create a device..
+> If a device is not passed in it will create a device.

 `getHosts()`

-> Returns a dictionairy of host names and ip addresses on the network import.
+> Returns a dictionairy of host names and ip addresses on the network.

 `getDevice()`

-> Creates and returns a device object from user input.

-`getIpFromName(device_name)`

-> Returns the ip of a device from it's name once it's on the network.
+> Returns a device selected by user from active devices on the network.
->
-> Replace 'device_name' with the name of the device e.g. 'Johns-IPhone'.

-`getNameFromIp(device_ip)`

-> Returns the name of a device from it's IP.
->
-> Replace 'device_ip' with the IP of the device e.g. '192.168.0.3'.

 ## Use